feifeifeiliu/probtalk/README.md

 ```

 ## Acknowledgements
+We thank Hongwei Yi for the insightful discussions, Hualin Liang for helping us conduct user study.

 For functions or scripts that are based on external sources, we acknowledge the origin individually in each file.
 Here are some great resources we benefit:
 - [Freeform](https://github.com/TheTempAccount/Co-Speech-Motion-Generation), [TalkShow](https://github.com/yhw-yhw/TalkSHOW) for training pipeline